This website uses cookies to help improve your user experience

 Modern SSAI workflows address this with advanced ID resolution techniques and context-aware targeting models.
 These include the use of first-party identifiers enriched by customer data platforms (CDPs), as well as probabilistic or deterministic matching mechanisms that operate within privacy-compliant frameworks.

 In cases where user-level targeting isn’t feasible, advertisers often rely on contextual signals, such as device type, content metadata, or geolocation, to optimize ad selection.
-While this may reduce the granularity of personalization, it ensures higher compatibility with privacy-first architectures and ad delivery at scale.
+While this may reduce the granularity of personalization, it improves compatibility with privacy-first architectures and ad delivery at scale.

 After viewing an injected ad, a user can rewind the video and view it again, start viewing the ad from the middle, or perform other actions outside of the traditional client-side flow.
 In such situations, server logic must be carefully crafted to avoid tracking multiple views for one requested ad and skewing the viewing stats as a result.